the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Marina Bay Sands in Singapore" caption="" imgFile="/guides/singapore/180301-182108-SG-Singapore.jpg" />

 It is impressive from far away, but I found approaching it hard, unwelcoming.
-The taxi dropped me off on a side entrance, where two towers spread apart and you enter the space in between.
+The taxi dropped me off on a side entrance, where two towers spread apart, and you enter the space in between.
 It was vast and impressive and left me speechless.
 As I checked in and got to my room, I realized how crazy this lobby is: entirely public, connecting hotel with a casino with shopping with gardens, through bridges and elevators and walkways, all in between six skyscrapers.
 Just mind-blowing.

 <captioned-image alt="The Lobby Marina Bay Sands in Singapore" caption="One end of the lobby" imgFile="/guides/singapore/180301-200556-SG-Singapore.jpg" format="v"/>